 My cameras of choice are the Olympus OM-D series, the Sony A7R and the RX100 II.
 The Olympus OM-D series cameras are very customisable and are full of very useful features, the Sony’s are not so customisable, but do have the larger sensor.
 Although I have chosen both manufacturers for different reasons, ultimately I chose them both for their image quality and portability.

 Olympus OM-D EM-1

 I purchased this camera used, although the shutter count was very low.
-I am very happy with it and know it’s limitations, but nothing that cannot be sorted in post processing.
-My favourite features of this camera has got to be the live bulb, how did I live without it before, and the focus stacking when used with the 60mm macro lens.
+I am very happy with it and know it’s limitations, but nothing that cannot be sorted in post-processing.
+My favourite features of this camera have got to be the live bulb, how did I live without it before, and the focus stacking when used with the 60mm macro lens.